s53ostlund/thermiq-docker/README.md

 	- Since ports 8888 and 9883 are used the mapped ports rather than the traditional ports are used when accessing services inside the container.
 	- In particular, seeing output from ThermIQ in MQTT Explorer (below) will  use 9883 instead of 1883
 	- The poller and card will be seen outside the container  on port 8888 instead of port 80
+- You will be constructing a docker container that you will configure and save.
+	- the sqlite databases will be mounted as persistent volumes in the host host directory pv/sqlite  so reboots will use the latest data
+	- there is a scratch /tmp/scratch in the container which maps to pv/scratch on the host where you can move files in and out of the container

 ## Docker Install